yash1996/DL_curated_intuition/README.md

 ## The Team

-The Repository is currently maintained by [Utkarsh Vardhan](https://github.com/u6yuvi/) and [Aman Pandey](https://github.com/aman5319/).
+The Repository is currently maintained by  [Yash Gupta](https://github.com/yash1996/)

 ## Licensing